cosmos/ibc/spec/eureka/README.md

 Writing an implementation from scratch is a problem many ecosystems face as a major barrier for IBC adoption.

-The goal of this document is to serve as a "micro-IBC" specification that will allow new ecosystems to implement a protocol that can communicate with fully implemented IBC chains using the same security assumptions.
-It will also explain the motivations of the original design choices of the IBC protocol and how the micro-ibc architecture rethinks these design choices while still retaining the desired properties of IBC.
+The goal of this document is to serve as the simplest IBC specification that will allow new ecosystems to implement a protocol that can communicate with fully implemented IBC chains using the same security assumptions.
+It will also explain the motivations of the original design choices of the IBC protocol and how the new ibc architecture rethinks these design choices while still retaining the desired properties of IBC.

-The micro-IBC protocol must have the same security properties as IBC, and must be completely compatible with IBC applications.
+The IBC eureka protocol must have the same security properties as IBC, and must be completely compatible with IBC applications.
 It may not have the full flexibility offered by standard IBC.

 ### Desired Properties